 Wolfgang Klotzki | Co-Founder and Managing Director | Clintworld GmbH

 1) Premium Content and Cross-Industry alliances in Telecoms

 Telecoms want to get back on the front row: in other words, less being the underlying vessel for delivering voice and data services, but more about managing and providing exclusive content.
-We could soon expect that Telcos would own the companies that are producing the entertaining content, for example popular TV shows, live sport games, etc. Many of the Telecommunication companies are heavily focused on investments in high quality broadcasting content, yet this trend comes with a cost.
+We could soon expect that Telcos would own the companies that are producing entertaining content, for example, popular TV shows, live sports games, etc. Many of the Telecommunication companies are heavily focused on investments in high-quality broadcasting content, yet this trend comes with a cost.
 And the price is usually calculated in billions.
 Diversifying your portfolio of services is good, yet every spending should bring your company the desired outcomes, without damaging your vision and values.
-It appears that telecom players, who stayed focused on the telco-native infrastructure updates took the better decision as subscribers did not favour being bound to a single content provider.
+It appears that telecom players, who stayed focused on the telco-native infrastructure updates took the better decision as subscribers did not favor being bound to a single content provider.